appscode/third-party-tools/storage/minio/README.md

 Our host port `31817` has been forward to `:443` port of the pod.
 Now, we can access the dashboard at `https://localhost:31817`.
 Open the url in your to access Minio Web UI.

 As we are using self-signed certificate, the browser will not trust it.
-If you are using Google Chrome browser, you will be greeted with following messege,
+If you are using Google Chrome browser, you will be greeted with following message,

 <p align="center">
   <img alt="Warning: Your connection is not private" src="/storage/minio/images/minio-1.png" style="padding:10px">
 </p>

-Click on `ADVANCED` marked by red rectangle in the above image.
+Click on `ADVANCED` marked by a red rectangle in the above image.
 Then click on `Proceed to localhost(unsafe)` as marked in below image.

 <p align="center">
   <img alt="Proceed to localhost(unsafe)" src="/storage/minio/images/minio-2.png" style="padding:10px">
 </p>

 Then, you will be taken to Minio Login UI.
-Login with your `MINIO_ACCESS_KEY` and `MINIO_SECRET_KEY`.
+Log in with your `MINIO_ACCESS_KEY` and `MINIO_SECRET_KEY`.
 If you succeed, you will see below UI,

 <p align="center">
   <img alt="Mino Web UI" src="/storage/minio/images/minio-3.png" style="padding:10px">